 Mill Green Village

-A1000.
-The team revitalised the hamlet, focussed around restoration of the Grade II Green Man pub.
+Mill Green is a hamlet in central Hertfordshire, once unnoticed by most motorists speeding past the village along the A414 or A1000.
+The team revitalised the hamlet, focused around restoration of the Grade II Green Man pub.
 Beginning with extensive community engagement, we developed a complex planning application that received unanimous public support.
 This delivered 9 new homes, a sensitively restored listed pub, new public realm improvements, combining vernacular architecture with 21stC technology.

 Mill Green is a complex site.
 It comprises listed buildings, Green Belt land, river flood plain of and sits beside a major road artery running across central Hertfordshire.
 The proposals to restore the pub and revitalise the hamlet had to accord with the historic environment, to prove exceptional circumstances to overcome a presumption against development, and incorporate designs that respond to environment, location and topography (including, for example, MVHR systems to respond to the A414).